COVID-19 (Novel Coronavirus)

 To all vendors doing business with the Township – we will no longer be issuing cheques for payments.
 Please complete the

 Vendor Direct Deposit form and return with your void cheque / bank letter by email to

-Building Department - Notice of Temporary Adjustments -
+Building Department - Notice

 The Township of Oro-Medonte will continue to provide Municipal Law Enforcement Services during the Administration Office closure.
 Municipal Law will be taking proactive precautions when out in the community.
 At this time the Municipal Law Enforcement Division will be utilizing correspondence (email, letters, notices) in most situation as an alternative for attending the physical address.
 Staff will be focusing more on the essential services to ensure the safety of both staff and the residents of Oro-Medonte.
 More information in notice attached.